gchudnov/bspec/README.md

   cur_journeys: 11
 };

-stationBarrier.isSatisfiedBy(ticket)
-  .then(function(result) {
+// check that the ticket satisfies the composite specification barrierSpec.isSatisfiedBy(ticket) .then(function(result) {
-    console.log('The ticket can be used to enter the Lowangen station:', result);
+    console.log('Is the ticket can be used to enter the Riva station:', result);
   })
   .catch(function(err) {
     throw err;